7 Reasons You Should Book a Long Layover in Shanghai

 Full-day and half-day (entry after 2pm) tickets are available for purchase online for 499 yuan (£57) and 329 yuan (£37), respectively.
 Perfect for visiting during a layover in Shanghai!
 Plus, who doesn’t want a pair of Mickey Mouse ears to take home as a souvenir?!

 Short trips to Jiangsu or Zhejiang provinces

-For slightly further afield options, you can consider taking a day trip or overnight trip to Nanjing or Hangzhou (more information below).
+For slightly further afield options, you can consider taking a day trip or overnight trip to Nanjing or Hangzhou (more information below) during a layover in Shanghai.
 Because of the high-speed train network, both cities are now easily accessible.
 Journey times are as little as 1 hour for Nanjing and 50 minutes for Hangzhou.

 Importantly, in China, you need to produce your passport to book a train ticket (and carry it when you travel).
 Therefore, I’d advise that if possible you book your ticket the day before from the station.